sebastian-griego/saf/README.md

     verify_toolchain.ps1 # Verify frozen toolchain setup
-  .github/workflows/     # CI workflow for automated testing reports/               # JSON reports written here SETUP.md              # Detailed setup and toolchain documentation
+  .github/workflows/     # CI workflow for automated testing reports/               # JSON reports written here
 ```

 ---

 ## How to read the decision

+The harness returns `accepted` or `rejected` for each test case:

-- **Type‑check pass**: candidate parses and has type `Prop` under the item’s imports.
+- **Type‑check pass**: candidate must parse and have type `Prop` under the item's imports.
-- **S0 comparison**: after deterministic normalization, candidate string must match the canonical string exactly.
+- **Normalization comparison**: after deterministic normalization (S0 or S1), candidate string must match the canonical string exactly.
+- **Rejection reasons**:
+  - `type_check_failed`: candidate failed to type-check (syntax error, unknown identifier, type mismatch, etc.)
-- **If mismatch**: normalized strings are included in the report for comparison.
+  - `normalized_mismatch`: type-check passed but normalized strings don't match (includes both normalized strings in the report)
-- **If type‑check fails**: reason is `type_check_failed`.

 > S0 is strict by design to be *obviously correct*.
-Use `--s1` to enable semantic rewrites for equivalent forms.
+Use `--s1` to enable definitionally equivalent notation rewrites.

 ## Toolchain & Reproducibility